srjilarious/argunaught/ReadMe.md

 std::cout << formatter.helpString();
 ```

-`Parser::group()` creates a new group with the parser with a name and optionally a description.
+`Parser::group()` creates a new group in the parser with a name and, optionally, a description.
 It returns a reference to the `CommandGroup` so that commands can be added to it.
-To end the group, call `CommandGroup::endGroup` fluent method which just returns the parent `Parser` so that more global commands or options can be added.
+To end the group, call `CommandGroup::endGroup` fluent method which just returns the parent `Parser` reference so that more global commands or options can be added.

 ## Description Formatting